 As the long form of Tradition Three clearly states, "Our membership ought to include all who suffer from alcoholism.
-Hence we may refuse none who wish to recover.
+Hence, we may refuse none who wish to recover.
 Nor ought A.A. membership ever depend upon money or conformity.
 Any two or three alcoholics gathered together for sobriety may call themselves an A.A. group, provided that, as a group, they have no other affiliation."

-Some A.A.'s come together as specialized A.A. groups - for men, women, young people, doctors, gays and others.
+Some A.A.'s come together as specialized A.A. groups - for men, women, young people, doctors, LGBTQ and others.
 If the members are all alcoholics, and if they open the door to all alcoholics who seek help, regardless of profession, gender or other distinction, and meet all the other aspects defining an A.A. group, they may call themselves an A.A. group.

-A.A. groups are encouraged to register at G.S.O., as well as with their Area, District, Intergroup or Central Office.
+A.A. groups are encouraged to register at G.S.O., as well as with their Area, District, or Central Office.
+Please note that this district does not have an Intergroup.